LoopKit/loopdocs/docs/index.md

 ## Volunteer Community

 The *Loop* app has been, and continues to be, developed and supported by volunteers.
-From the code to this website, you are able to use this app because many volunteers have given their personal and family time.
+From the code to this website, you are able to use this app because many volunteers continue to give their personal and family time.

-Please add your time by reading this website before embarking on your&nbsp;_<span translate="no">Loop</span>_&nbsp;journey.
+Please add *your* time by reading this website before embarking on your *Loop* journey.